“If you can look into the seeds of time, and say which grain will grow and which will not speak then unto me”

 Lesson 2: Maintain sufficient reserve as a contingency plan

-In addition to investing and saving money carefully and having satisfactory insurance is important; reserving some cash for emergencies is also necessary.
-To successfully counter any hardship, you should have at least 15 – 20 months of expenses, as well as EMI (equivalent monthly installment) on loans.
+In addition to investing and saving money carefully and having satisfactory insuranc, reservingg some cash for emergencies is also necessary.
+To successfully counter any hardship, you should have at least 15 – 20 months of expense and EMI (equivalent monthly installment) on loans.
 This emergency fund would enable you to deal with crises like pandemics like Covid-19 or loss of health, job, etc.

 Lesson 3: Set your goals

 The year 2020 has hit our lifestyle, health, and wealth hard and made it clear that securing your families’ future is very important.
-In fact, most of your financial aims revolve around your family, such as the education of children, their daily needs, their wedding, that luxurious car, the dream house, etc. To make it possible, you should set adjustable, specific, realistic, measurable, and time-bounded financial goals.
+In fact, most of your financial aims revolve around your family, such as the education of children, their daily needs, their wedding, that luxurious car, the dream house, etc. You should set adjustable, specific, realistic, measurable, and time-bounded financial goals to make it possible.
 Moreover, prepare a worksheet for your goals and try to successfully achieve the intended goals.